Skip to main content

 HIGH PREVALENCE

-Red palm oil is fundamental cooking fat in Ivorian cuisine, used in most traditional dishes.
+Red palm oil is the main cooking fat here and goes into most traditional dishes.

 COMMONLY FOUND IN: